Green Apple Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Using an approved sweetener it would make this Green Apple Salad salad approved for phase 2 or 3 of the original South Beach Diet.
+Using Golden Monkfruit Sweetener or an approved sweetener it would make this Green Apple Salad salad suitable for phase 2 or 3 of the original South Beach Diet.
 You could use more celery and less apples for a salad that’s lower in carbs but if you check the net carbs, you might decide you could eat this occasionally even for a low-carb diet.

 Find More Recipes Like This One:

 Use Salad Recipes for more salads like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use the Diet Type Index photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe:

 Green Apple Salad was posted in 2010 and I’ve made it several times since then.
-The recipe was last updated with ore information in 2021.
+The recipe was last updated with new photos and more information in 2021.